 Credit: Georgia Department of Corrections via AP

-He locked the 10-year-old girl in the trunk of his car and then left her in a wooded area when he got a flat tire, saying he’d return.
-She ran to a nearby gas station and described Presnell and his car to police.
+He locked the 10-year-old girl in the trunk of his car and then left her in a wooded area when he got a flat tire, saying he'd return.
+She escaped and ran to a nearby gas station and described Presnell and his car to police.

 Officers found him changing his tire at his apartment complex.
 He denied everything at first but later led police to the 8-year-old girl's body and confessed, the ruling says.

 Presnell had been scheduled to be executed May 17, but Fulton County Superior Court Judge Shermela Williams stayed his execution after his lawyers filed a lawsuit and emergency motion.
 In those filings, they claimed that the state had violated an agreement with lawyers representing people on death row that effectively put executions on hold during the coronavirus pandemic and established conditions under which they could resume.
 The lawsuit alleges that those conditions were not met before Presnell's execution was scheduled.

 Williams' order blocked the state for 30 days from pursuing the execution of any death row prisoner covered by the agreement.

 The families of the two girls last week told The Associated Press that they've waited 46 years for justice and were disappointed that the execution was delayed.